lmcrean/hoverboard-react/docs/docs/diagrams/network_calls/create_keyword.md

 # Create Keyword

-This document outlines the network calls and data flow for creating a keyword in the Tributary application.
+This document outlines the network calls and data flow for creating a keyword in the Hoverboard application.

 ## Overview Diagram